-- ensure children who have been unwell catch up on missed school work - be aware that medical conditions can affect a child's learning and provide extra help when children need it - liaise with parents, the child's healthcare professionals, special educational needs coordinator and welfare officers if a child is falling behind with their work because of their condition - use opportunities such as PSHE and other areas of the curriculum to raise child awareness about medical conditions.
+- ensure children who have been unwell catch up on missed school work - be aware that medical conditions can affect a child's learning and provide extra help or course work. when children need it - liaise with parents, the child's healthcare professionals, special educational needs coordinator and welfare officers if a child this school, have a responsibility to: is falling behind with their work because of their condition - use opportunities such as PSHE and other areas of the curriculum to raise child awareness about medical conditions.

-The school nurse at this school has a responsibility to:
+know which children in their care have a The school nurse at this school has a responsibility to:

-- help update the school's medical conditions policy - help provide regular training for school staff in managing the most common medical conditions at school - provide information about where the school can access other specialist training.
+- help update the school's medical conditions policy - help provide regular training for school maintain effective communication with staff in managing the most common medical conditions at school - provide information about where the school can access other specialist training.